heavylildude/js-lessons/UID2-node-intro.md

 ### Step 1: Project Setup (If you haven't already)

 Make sure you have Node.js and npm installed.
-Create a new directory for your project, navigate into it in your terminal, and run npm init -y to create a package.json file.
+Create a new directory for your project, navigate into it in your terminal, and run

+npm init -y

+and voila, you just created a package.json file.
 This file will track your project’s dependencies.

 ### Step 2: Install Dependencies – The Essentials

 We'll need Express (for handling requests), EJS (for templating), and potentially body-parser for handling form data.
-Run these commands in your terminal: npm install express ejs body-parser
+Run these commands in your terminal:

+npm install express ejs body-parser